Purpose Discovery

 Have a real conversation

-Your results aren't final — they're a starting place for a better conversation.
+Your results are a starting place for a better conversation.
 Find someone in the field of your top match and ask them what the work actually looks like.

 03